ThinkInvis/RoR2-TILER2/ModMeta/README.md

 **7.3.5**

 - All stock CatalogBoilerplate implementations (Item, Equipment, Artifact) now add an automatic readonly config entry displaying the relevant content's name token and internal name.

-**7.3.4**

-- CatalogBoilerplate language setup should no longer be able to cause a game-load-halting error if a token requests an unexpected number of sub-tokens.
-- Fixed incorrect assembly version string from last version (kind of a moot point now).